-Our parametrization differs from earlier attempts to prevent steep slopes of bars in rivers with Delft3D [Nieuwboer, 2012].
-Nieuwboer [2012] applies two strategies to reduce steep slopes in Delft3D; 1) slope avalanching, and 2) slope slumping, in which avalanching stopped deposition of sediment on steep slopes and slumping leads to changing steep slopes to equilibrium.
+Our parametrization differs from earlier attempts to prevent steep slopes of bars in rivers with Delft3D (Nieuwboer, 2012).
+Nieuwboer (2012) applies two strategies to reduce steep slopes in Delft3D; (1) slope avalanching and (2) slope slumping, in which avalanching stopped deposition of sediment on steep slopes and slumping leads to changing steep slopes to equilibrium.
 The slope slumping, however, leads to numerically unstable simulations because of large changes in the water levels.
-Here, no numerical instabilities were observed, because the collapses mainly occurred underwater and water depths are higher in the estuary setting compared to shallow rivers.
+Here no numerical instabilities were observed, because the collapses mainly occurred underwater and water depths are higher in the estuary setting compared to shallow rivers.
 Furthermore, sediment was not deposited in adjacent cells but spread in the deeper parts of the channel following the slope of the collapsed shoal.

-Our parametrization is limited in the correct prediction of the collapses as the original probability prediction of Van den Ham et al. [2014] includes also variables for sediment properties, such as grain-size, relative density and the number of mud layers [Mastbergen and Van den Berg, 2003].
+Our parametrization is limited in the correct prediction of the collapses as the original probability prediction of Van den Ham et al. (2014) includes also variables for sediment properties, such as grain size, relative density, and the number of mud layers (Mastbergen & Van den Berg, 2003).
 We calculated the probability for a uniform sediment size.
-Variations in sediment properties form when the channels migrate, forming new shoals on the inner banks whilst collapsing outer banks retreat into the layer-cake of sand and mud of past shoals and marshes [Dalrymple and Rhodes, 1995; Van den Berg et al., 1996; Fagherazzi et al., 2004].
+Variations in sediment properties form when the channels migrate, forming new shoals on the inner banks while collapsing outer banks retreat into the layer cake of sand and mud of past shoals and marshes (Dalrymple & Rhodes, 1995; Fagherazzi et al., 2004; Van den Berg et al., 1996).
 Spatial information of the stratigraphy is lacking for most systems, because of the limited field data availability.
-Even for the well-studied Western Scheldt, a model is used to predict clay availability within the tidal flats [Dam, 2017].
-It will be of interest for future studies to use multiple fractions, especially to construct a subsurface including variations in sediment properties, such as observed in mud drapes [Braat et al., 2017].
+Even for the well-studied Western Scheldt, a model is used to predict clay availability within the tidal flats (Dam, 2017).
+It will be of interest for future studies to use multiple fractions, especially to construct a subsurface including variations in sediment properties, such as observed in mud drapes (Braat et al., 2017).

-5.2 Implications of shoal margin collapse perturbations on the morphodynamics
+5.2.
+Implications of Shoal Margin Collapse Perturbations on the Morphodynamics

 The rate of sediment removal and the volume of a single collapse determine the channel dynamics around the collapse.
 In the less dynamic secondary channels, the sediment is less spread, so that the collapse has less impact on the channel-shoal interactions.
-Small collapses can be seen as noise to the system, while larger collapses can be seen as a perturbation of the system [Kleinhans et al., 2015].
-The shoal margin collapse firstly affects the local bed elevation by depositing sediments into the main channel.
-Over time the disturbance propagates through the channel network affecting other parts.
-Our findings correspond partly with the conceptual model described by Schuurman et al. [2016a] for disturbances in braided rivers.
+Small collapses can be seen as noise to the system, while larger collapses can be seen as a perturbation of the system (Kleinhans et al., 2015).
+The shoal margin collapse first affects the local bed elevation by depositing sediments into the main channel.
+Over time, the disturbance propagates through the channel network affecting other parts.
+Our findings correspond partly with the conceptual model described by Schuurman, Kleinhans, et al. (2016) for disturbances in braided rivers.
 In the estuary, however, a perturbation in the channel leads to adjustments in the downstream and upstream directions.
 The dominant direction depends on whether the channel is ebb- or flood-dominant.
 The migration rate is low for the disturbance but larger than the spatial change rates of the shoals (tidal flats) themselves.
-Shoals are more or less fixed at their locations [Hoitink et al., 2017; Leuven et al., 2018b].
+Shoals are more or less fixed at their locations (Hoitink et al., 2017; Leuven, Braat, et al., 2018).